DrakirL/DSU18-Spelprojekt-1/README.md

 ## TODO
 ### Levels

 ### Features
-* Level Editor
+* Event BeforeCollisionEnter (Before we update the velocity) in [ApplyGravityScript] ( på lådor i nuläget )
 * Destructable Walls(needs all colliding objects velocity when landing, unaffected by player)
 * Windows(needs all colliding objects velocity when landing, including player)
-* Customizable controls

 ### Effects
-* Player Animations - hard landing (needs player's speed when landing)
+* Player Animations - hard landing (needs player's speed when landing, use a landing animator trigger)

 ## BUGS
 * Pop on rotate - solution lerp while rotation
 * Jumping along side walls
 * Jump skipping
 * Weird falling speeds
-* Buttons/levers resetting at death/reset/doors but not changing fulfilled prerequisites or animations
 * Getting stuck to certain parts of walls (unknown cause)
 * Falling out of the world by glitching through the wall when there is a slight gap between the player and a falling block hitting them

+## OTHER
+* Customizable controls